Utah

 • Minimum stay: 1 night

-This eco-friendly A-frame Cabin southeast of Hurricane, Utah, serves up a fresh take on off-the-grid glamping.
+This eco-friendly A-Frame Cabin southeast of Hurricane, Utah, serves up a fresh take on off-the-grid glamping.
 The side of the cabin actually lifts up and stands on supports, converting the small studio interior into an open-air covered deck.
 With the property facing Canaan Mountain, it’s safe to say you’re going to be blown away by the view from your king-size bed.

 When you’re not appreciating the desert scenery from the comfort of your bed, venture out to the deck to grill up dinner on the BBQ grill or light a campfire in the bonfire pit.
 You’ll also have access to a detached bathroom, complete with a composting toilet and propane-heated shower.